seanslma/maki/DevOps/CICD/Jenkins.md

 Then open http://127.0.0.1:80 and follow the directions

 ## Integrate with github private repo
+Do other steps same as the public repo.

+### setup ssh key
   * `docker exec -it jenkins /bin/bash`
   * `ssh-keygen -t rsa`
   * `cat id_rsa.pub` copy key to github: repo settings -> Deploy keys -> Add deploy key